pudly/schmopera-hugo/content/articles/michael-christine.md

 **MC**: With a lot of the standard repertoire, I try to dig back as far as I can on YouTube.
 I like to get a comparative overview of performances: "Oh, this is how they did it in the 1940s in that country, then in the 1960s they were doing such and such things."
 Then Carlos Kleiber came along and did this totally miraculous thing.
 So yeah, I lean a lot on YouTube for those historical records.

-**MP** Many of those ancient recordings are really incredible, especially by the likes of, say, Adelina Patti (1843-1919) singing bel canto.
+**MP**: Many of those ancient recordings are really incredible, especially by the likes of, say, Adelina Patti (1843-1919) singing bel canto.
 Verdi himself was a great admirer of hers!
 In this recording of, for example, "Ah, non credea mirarti" one is instantly swept away by her expression (even if the voice itself perhaps shows some of its age; it was recorded already toward the end of her life.)

 <figure data-type="video">{{% md %}}<iframe width="806" height="453" src="https://www.youtube.com/embed/w2LY6YLHn7U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}